 ROSA's Executive Committee is the main decision-making body for the organisation, discussing overall strategy.
-The discussions take place via email and WhatsApp, so members can be located anywhere in the country.
+The discussions take place via WhatsApp and online meetings, so members can be located anywhere in the country.
 Preference will be given to volunteers who have been active members of ROSA for at least two years and who are actively pursuing writing careers.
 As per our Constitution, the committee should be composed of between 3 and 8 members.
 The Chairperson, Deputy Chairperson and Treasurer shall be nominated from the ExCo members.

 Finance / Compliance